 I got up early (again) and found Bellum had been spinning round the anchor.
-When I pullled up the anchor, the chain seemed to have spun a 'lot'.
+When I pulled up the anchor, the chain spun a lot.

 The morning was cold again.
 About 11C.

 Departed slowly while trying to update my wifi applications on my way back to the channel.
-Sped down the Bogue Sound in a strong face on wind towards Spooners Creek at MM 200 to get fuel.
-I estimated arrival before noon and got there at 11:30.
-The entrance was un-nervingly shallow with a blind turn.
-Once inside the Bougue Sound, it was very well protected gated commumity with lots of boats and to my suprise there was an anchorage.
-I docked by myself and called Tim and he came out and fueled the tank and Jerry can.
+Sped down the Bogue Sound in a strong face-on wind towards Spooners Creek at MM 200 to get fuel.
+I estimated my arrival before noon and arrived at 11:30.
+The entrance was unnervingly shallow with a blind turn.
+Once inside the Bogue Sound, it was a well-protected gated community with numerous boats, and to my surprise, there was an anchorage.
+I docked by myself and called Tim, and he came out to fuel the tank and Jerry's can.
 19.3 Gallons.
-My biggest fill up.
-Tim told me I could use then anchorage and if I tie my dingy "outside" the ramp, there would be no problems.
-And there was a Walmart Super Center one mile away.
-I was tempted but it was too early for me to close the day.
+My most significant fill-up.
+Tim told me I could use the anchorage, and if I tied my dinghy "outside" the ramp, there would be no problems.
+There was also a Walmart Supercenter one mile away.
+I was tempted, but it was too early for me to close the day.
 And I had too much food aboard.

 After some lingering, I departed the dock without help.
 Once outside, the winds were strong and in my face.
-I passed a sailboat and passed the Beaufort Channel railroad and traffic bridge and the winds calmed in the Adams Creek.
+I passed a sailboat and the Beaufort Channel railroad and traffic bridge, and the winds calmed in Adams Creek.

-About 2 PM, my right eye became very floggy.
+At about 2 PM, my right eye became very foggy.
 I tried some eye drops but it didn't help.
-I notifed Norm and Jason on the chat.
-I contacted my insurance broker and got the information on getting approval from Alliance Insurance about visiting a hospital.
+I notified Norm and Jason on the chat.
+I contacted my insurance broker and obtained the necessary information to get approval from Alliance Insurance for hospital visits.

 I was getting tired.
-I was becoming a long day.
-I sped to Orient in hopes to get a free dock
+It was becoming a long day.
+I sped to Orient in hopes of getting a free dock.

 It was a fast and bumpy ride across the Neuse River.

-Had a great shower and updated my blog and made leftover sausages since I did not want to BBQ at the free dock.
+Had a great shower, updated my blog, and made use of leftover sausages since I didn't want to BBQ at the free dock.

 No comments: